coralberry

 In nature, these plants can be found growing in woodlands, thickets, and along watercourses.

 This shrub has oppositely arranged, simple leaves that can be about 2 inches (5cm) long, but are often found to be much smaller.
-These leaves have entire (smooth) margins that are rolled and are a dull green color with paler undersides.
+These leaves have entire (smooth) margins that are rolled and are a dark green color with paler undersides.

 Flowers